-- Interpersonal and social skills are essential for success as a special ed teacher.
-These skills include assertiveness, listening ability, verbal communication and nonverbal communication abilities.
+Interpersonal and social skills are essential for success as a special ed teacher.
+These skills include:

 Degree and Education Requirements

-According to the BLS, a bachelor’s degree is the entry-level academic credential necessary for becoming a special education teacher in most states in the USA.
-Some states have stricter requirements; a master’s degree may be a requirement for certification in some states.
-There are some state governments that require the special ed teachers in their public school systems to have majored in special education.
+According to the BLS, a bachelor’s degree is the entry-level academic credential necessary for becoming a special education teacher in most states.
+Some states have stricter requirements.
+A master’s degree may be a requirement for certification in some states.
+Some states require special ed teachers in their public school systems to have majored in special education.

 Melissa Ferry at the Friendship Circle website outlines some of the other most common challenges that special education teachers must learn to deal with.
 Anyone who’s considering this career could get realistic insights about the career’s downsides from reading her frank assessment.